Bishthimanshu27/ToolsAndAutomation/GitQuiz.md

 Clearly indicate your answers for questions 1, 2, 3, 5, 7, and 13 in your quiz submission file.

 1. Clone the Udacity project from https://github.com/udacity/course-git-blog-project, but clone it to a directory using a different name.
 Any other name will do.
 What was the command you used to do this?
 (2 points)
-2. Find the commit with the SHA that begins with `70f635`, and tell me what the commit message it?
+2. Find the commit with the SHA that begins with `70f635`, and tell me what the commit message is?
 (3 points)
 3. What are the two files that changed in the commit thats starts with the SHA `cdce4f`?
 (3 points)
 4. Add and commit a new file to the project called `myAddition.html`.
 (1 point)
 5. What are the first 6 characters of the SHA for the commit you just added?
 (2 points)